-Translation is not a commodity but is sold as such by the bulk translation brokers.
+Translation is not a commodity, but is sold as such by the bulk translation brokers.

-Translators have different capabilities, and the same can be said of companies selling translations.
-In general, entities selling Japanese-to-English translations can be classified into true translation companies with their own translation capability and a commitment to quality and security and bulk translation broker-agencies that, upon receiving an order for a Japanese-to-English translation, seek out a translator (or in some cases another translation broker) from which to purchase a translation for resale to you.
+Translators are not commodities either.
+Each has their strengths and capabilities, and the same can be said of companies selling translations.
+In general, entities selling Japanese-to-English translations can be classified as either true translation companies with their own translation capability and a commitment to quality and security and bulk translation brokers that, upon receiving an order for a Japanese-to-English translation, seek out a translator (or, in some cases, another translation broker) from which to purchase a translation for resale to you.

 Informed selection of a translation provider is the answer, and that generally requires active engagement.